Hailey-Ross/hails.AzuraCast-CustomBranding/readme.md

 ## 🧪 Troubleshooting

 ### Particles not showing?
 - Ensure your `particles.js` URL is pointing to the correct location on your hosting provider
+- Double check the URLs for typos.
 - Check that `#particles-js` is being injected (browser inspector)

 ### Background not changing?
+- Triple check the URLs for typos.
 - Make sure all background URLs load properly in your browser

 ### UI appearing behind particles?